 Property Description Default usage name A region name.
-In agentListener A property containing the io.murano.system.AgentListener object that can be used to interact with Murano Agent.
-Runtime stack A property containing a HeatStack object that can be used to interact with Heat.
-Runtime defaultNetwork A property containing user-defined Networks (io.murano. resources.Network) that can be used as default networks for the instances in this environment.
-In securityGroupM A property containing the SecurityGroupManager object that can be used to construct a security group associated with this environment.
-Runtime
+In agentListener A property containing the io.murano.system.AgentListener Runtime object that can be used to interact with Murano Agent. stack A property containing a HeatStack object that can be used to interact Runtime with Heat. defaultNetworks A property containing user-defined Networks (io.murano.
+I In resources.Network) that can be used as default networks for the instances in this environment. securityGroupManAaguenperty containing the SecurityGroupManager object that can Runtime be used to construct a security group associated with this environ- ment.